getodk/docs/odkx-src/survey-sample-app.rst

-Sample ODK Survey Application
+Sample ODK-X Survey Application
 ====================================

 .. _survey-sample-app:

-In this guide we will be demonstrating how to use ODK Survey via a guided tour of a sample application.
+In this guide we will be demonstrating how to use ODK-X Survey via a guided tour of a sample application.
 This guide demonstrates both the general workflow of Survey and some of the features that differentiate it from ODK Collect.

 .. warning::

-  ODK Survey performs a similar role to ODK Collect in the ODK-X Tool Suite.
+  ODK-X Survey performs a similar role to ODK Collect in the ODK-X Tool Suite.
 However, it is more complex and not every organization will need its features.
-The choice of whether to use ODK Collect or ODK Survey and the ODK-X tools should be made carefully based on your organization's needs.
+The choice of whether to use ODK Collect or ODK-X Survey and the ODK-X tools should be made carefully based on your organization's needs.
 A brief comparison can be found in the guide for :doc:`select-tool-suite`.

 .. toctree::
   :maxdepth: 2